 For the purposes of the present document, the terms and definitions given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

 Application ID: A globally unique identifier identifying a specific application.
+This is the identifier used in mobile operating systems by the applications within the mobile operating system.
 All mobile operating systems have namespaces that identify the applications within the mobile operating system.

 Application Layer User ID: An identity identifying a user within the context of a specific application (e.g. alice@social.net).
 The format of this identifier is outside the scope of 3GPP.